 How to Declutter the Playroom

 Kids rooms are always tricky to declutter and organize because there are often lots of small items that don’t have designated storage places.
-With intentional organization and frequent decluttering, you can keep kids bedrooms and playrooms free of clutter so that you’re not having to spend hours cleaning.
+With intentional organization and a frequent decluttering process, you can keep kids bedrooms and playrooms free of clutter so that you’re not having to spend hours cleaning.

 - Regularly go through toys to get rid of any duplicate toys or throw away broken toys.
 Donate any toys in good shape that your kids no longer play with or have outgrown.